 before the start of class on the day they are due.

-not accepted, and homework may not be submitted electronically.
+and homework may not be submitted electronically.

 At the end of the semester, the three lowest homework scores for each